sjmikler/progress-table/README.md

-> Note: version 1.0 introduced new features and changes of default behaviour.
+> Note: versions 1.X introduced new features and changes of default behaviour.
 >
 > The old version is still available as `progress_table.ProgressTableV0`.
 >
 > New features include:
+> * Nested progress bar support
-> * Custom table styles are supported
+> * Custom table styles support
-> * Color customization on row level is supported
+> * Color customization on row level support
 > * Adding columns automatically, without calling `add_column`
 > * Continuous progress bar when iterator length is unknown
-> * Pandas and numpy are only optional dependencies
+> * Pandas and numpy being only optional dependencies
 > * Other minor changes

 # Progress Table